box-community/sample-jwt-app-primer/README.md

 OAuth 2.0 with JSON Web Token (JWT) has emerged as an alternative to the traditional "3-legged" OAuth authentication model.
 It differs from 3-legged OAuth in some key ways that make it more suitable for server-based applications:

 + **JWT auth does not require human interaction beyond the initial setup and configuration.** During the configuration process a developer will select the permissions the application will need to do to perform its tasks (e.g. 'Manage Enterprise Users' or 'Manage Groups').
 An Enterprise co-admin pre-authorizes the application with those specific permissions.
-The JWT authorization process is then fully programatic and no browser interaction is required.
+The JWT authorization process is then fully programmatic and no browser interaction is required.

 + **JWT auth is designed for multi-process/multi-node/HA environments.** Multiple API access tokens can be in use at any given time across multiple processes/nodes.
 When a process needs an API access token, it simply requests one from Box using a request signed by the applications' private key.
-With traditional 3-legged OAuth, process must share an access token

 + **JWT access tokens are stateless.** When an access token expires it is not refreshed; you simply request a new one.
 Eliminating refresh tokens reduces the amount of state that must be maintained and managed by the application, and removes the risk and frustration of disabling the application following a failure to properly maintain refresh tokens.